On spectrum of sample covariance matrices from large tensor vectors: Introduction

 \begin{theorem} Assume that the conditions in Theorem \ref{Thm-main} hold.
 Suppose that $k = k(n)$ is a function of $n$ and tends to infinity as $n \to \infty$.
 Then for any fixed $p \in \bN_+$,

 almost surely. \end{theorem}

-As we have the limiting moment sequence from Theorem \ref{Thm-main2}, it is nature to expect that the moment sequence can determine a probability measure uniquely.
-If so, then we can establish the almost sure convergence of the ESD of $M_{n,k,m}$.
-The following corollary provides a condition that guarantees the uniqueness of the probability measure corresponding to the moment sequence.
+After establishing the limiting moment sequence, it is nature to inquire whether this sequence uniquely characterizes a probability measure.
+The following corollary provides a condition that guarantees the uniqueness of the probability measure corresponding to the moment sequence, which leads to the almost sure convergence of the ESD of $M_{n,k,m}$.

 \begin{corollary} Assume that the conditions in Theorem \ref{Thm-main} hold.
 Suppose that there exists a positive constant $A$, such that $|m_q^{(\tau)}| \le A^qq^q$ for all $q \in \bN$.
 Then there exists a probability measure $\mu$ whose moment sequence is